© All Rights Reserved.

-After reading excerpts by Venturi "Learning from Las Vegas" and by Bauer "Dready Deadlock",I feel invested in understanding social housing or housing developed for the less fortunate.
+After reading excerpts by Venturi "Learning from Las Vegas" and by Bauer "Dready Deadlock",I feel invested in understanding social housing or affordable housing development.
 To me notions of place-making need to be abolished.

 Environmentally imposing social disparities through redlining and categorizing social hierarchies in space is what causes the socio-economic issues that we have seen throughout American history, most importantly in the crucial post mid-era of the 1950's.
 Cultivating a culture and embracing a diversity of relations still seems to be an open but not fully developed epoch.

 Of coarse everyone wants a home, a large space.
 To be quite honest, sometimes we may wish we woke up in a palace of stone with Roman or Greek columns and other days we may wish we woke up in the slim tower all the way up in front of Central Park, on a better day we may wish we woke up in a humble condo with a view of the city.
 Everyone’s taste in living is somewhat irrelevant and mundane when considering the urban density that will continue to grow as we get into the future.
 Unless we are making moves of living in Mars or desperately calling the apocalypse; urban density is inevitable.
 Hence, in order to prevent serious issues or epidemics in socio-economies leading to racial discrimination, poverty, crime, distressed neighborhoods etc., we must analyze the ways to introduce an architecture that not only embraces a diversity of relations but provides an aesthetic to equate that.